HIV infection with late diagnosis

 1. Main facts and figures

-• in the 3 years to December 2019, an average of 43.1% of people in England aged 15 and over who were newly diagnosed with HIV were diagnosed at a late stage of infection
+• in the 3 years to December 2022, 43.3% of all people in England aged 15 and over who were newly diagnosed with HIV were diagnosed at a late stage of infection

-• 53.1% of Black African people were diagnosed at a late stage of infection, higher than the overall average for England
+• 52.9% of black African people were diagnosed at a late stage of infection – higher than the overall average for England

-• the percentage of Black African people who were diagnosed at a late stage of infection went down consistently between 2011 and 2019, yet was consistently higher than people in the White, Asian and Other (including Mixed) ethnic groups
+• the percentage of black African people who were diagnosed at a late stage of infection has decreased since 2011, but remains consistently higher than the percentage for white people

 2. Things you need to know